SiuZheng/FYP--Disease-Prediction/README.md

 # AS Heart Disease Prediction

-AS Heart Disease Prediction is an Android application designed to help users assess their risk of heart disease using AI-powered prediction models.
+AS Heart Disease Prediction is an Android application designed to help users assess their risk of heart disease using machine learning(XGBoost) prediction models.
 The app also features a chatbot for health-related queries and a hospital finder to locate nearby medical facilities.

 > **Disclaimer:** This app provides AI-supported health information and is **NOT** a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider for any medical concerns.